MohammadHosseinGhorbani/hamster-morse/README.md

 Use an Android emulator to open Hamster Kombat game, enter the Daily Cipher mode, and run the program.
 It'll do the morse code after 5 seconds.

-**Make sure to put the cursor on the coin after running the code while waiting 5 seconds.**
+**Make sure to put the cursor on the coin after running the code while waiting for the 5 seconds.**

 ## Anyway, How to run?
 ### From the binary EXE